-The Company leases space for certain corporate offices and its regional offices and medical offices, storage space and temporary housing of medical staff.
-Rent expense for the years ended December 31, 2011, 2010 and 2009 was approximately \$20.8 million, \$19.8 million, and \$18.1 million, respectively.
+The Company leases space for its regional and medical offices, storage space and temporary housing of medical staff.
+The Company also leases an aircraft.
+Rent expense for the years ended December 31, 2012, 2011 and 2010 was approximately \$23.9 million, \$20.8 million, and \$19.8 million, respectively.

-Future minimum lease payments under non-cancelable operating leases as of December 31, 2011 are as follows (in thousands):
+Future minimum lease payments under non-cancelable operating leases as of December 31, 2012 are as follows (in thousands):